gem/oq-engine/doc/adv-manual/developing.rst

 It is assumed here that you are a competent scientific Python programmer, i.e. that you have a good familiarity with the Python ecosystem (including pip and virtualenv) and its scientific stack (numpy, scipy, h5py, ...).
-Fortunately, since engine 2.0, there is no need to know anything about databases and web development, unless you want to develop on the WebUI part.
-On the other hand, it is necessary to know git and the tools of Open Source development in general (in particular testing tools like pytest).
-If this is not the case you should do some study on your own and come back later.
+It should be noticed that since engine v2.0 there is no need to know anything about databases and web development (unless you want to develop on the WebUI part) so the barrier for contribution to the engine is much lower than it used to be.
+However, contributing is still nontrivial, and it absolutely necessary to know git and the tools of Open Source development in general, in particular about testing.
+If this is not the case, you should do some study on your own and come back later.
 There is a huge amount of resources in the net about these topics.
-This manual will focus solely on the OpenQuake engine.
+This manual will focus solely on the OpenQuake engine and it assume that you already know how to use it, i.e. you have read the User Manual first.

 Before starting, it may be useful to have an idea of the architecture of the engine and its internal components, like the DbServer and the WebUI.
 For that you should read the architecture_ document.

 .. _architecture: architecture.rst